Last updated on June 5th, 2025.

 This French pastry cream can be flavored with many different flavor and texture options; here are some ideas:

-Common pastry cream mistakes and FAQ
+Common pastry cream mistakes and trouble shooting

-The eggs were not incorporated well, some were cooked and curdled, or the custard broke.
+Grainy Pastry Creme: If your pastry cream seems grainy, it could mean that the eggs were not incorporated well, some were cooked and curdled, or the custard broke.
 Try to run it through a sieve and then whip it with an electric mixer.

-Avoid using aluminum bowls, beaters, or saucepans.
+Gray Creme: Avoid using aluminum bowls, beaters, or saucepans.
 Aluminum discolors eggs into gray-greenish color. (and vice versa, eggs discolor aluminum dishes)

 More Recipes You Might Enjoy